singnet/das-query-engine/docs/DAS-Overview.md

 DAS uses a DBMS to store atoms.
 By doing so it uses the indexing capabilities of this DBMS to retrieve atoms faster.
-But in addition to this, DAS also creates other custom indexes and store these indexes in another DBMS.
+But in addition to this, DAS also creates other custom indexes and stores these indexes in another DBMS.
 The most relevant of such indexes is the Pattern Inverted Index.

 An inverted index is a data structure which stores a map from contents (words,